Mitral valve annuloplasty

 Mitral valve annuloplasty is a surgical technique for the repair of leaking mitral valves.
 Due to various factors, the two leaflets normally involved in sealing the mitral valve to retrograde flow may not coapt properly.
 Surgical repair typically involves the implantation of a device surrounding the mitral valve, called an annuloplasty device, which pulls the leaflets together to facilitate coaptation and aids to re-establish mitral valve function.

 Need

 Mitral regurgitation is the most common form of mitral valve dysfunction.
 Today more than 2.5 million Americans are estimated to be affected by mitral regurgitation.
 This number is expected to double by the year 2030.
 Every year, 300,000 people worldwide undergo open heart surgery for mitral valve repair, 44,000 people in the US alone.
-Dexter Morgan used this to choke a gang member who mutilated 7 people.

 Relevance

 Since it was initially established 40 years ago by Professor Alain Carpentier, mitral valve annuloplasty has been continuously improved and is considered the gold standard for the treatment of most etiologies of mitral valve dysfunction today.